defenseunicorns/uds-docs/src/content/docs/reference/configuration/uds-operator.md

 ## Package

 - **Enabling Istio Sidecar Injection:**
   - The operator facilitates the activation of Istio sidecar injection within namespaces where the CR is deployed.
 - **Establishing Default-Deny Ingress/Egress Network Policies:**
   - It sets up default-deny network policies for both ingress and egress, creating a foundational security posture.
 - **Implementing Layered Allow-List Approach:**
   - A layered allow-list approach is applied on top of default-deny network policies.
 This includes essential defaults like Istio requirements and DNS egress.
 - **Providing Targeted Remote Endpoints Network Policies:**
   - The operator creates targeted network policies for remote endpoints, such as `KubeAPI` and `CloudMetadata`.
 This approach aims to enhance policy management by reducing redundancy (DRY) and facilitating dynamic bindings in scenarios where static definitions are impractical.
 - **Creating Istio Virtual Services and Related Ingress Gateway Network Policies:**
   - In addition, the operator is responsible for generating Istio Virtual Services and the associated network policies for the ingress gateway.
 - **SSO Group Authentication:**
   - Group authentication determines who can access the application based on keycloak group membership.
   - At this time `anyOf` allows defining a list of groups, a user must belong to at least one of them.
+  - Custom client `protocolMapper`'s that will be created alongside the client and added to the client's dedicated scope.
 - **Authservice Protection:**
   - Authservice authentication provides application agnostic SSO for applications that opt-in.
   {{% alert-caution %}}
   Warning: **Authservice Protection** and **SSO Group Authentication** are in Alpha and may not be stable.
 Avoid using in production.
 Feedback is appreciated to improve reliability.
   {{% /alert-caution %}}

 ### Example UDS Package CR